-Just trying to imagine the feeling (warm soft throbbing around me so tight it must hurt how can it not hurt how can I want this say no Nihlus say no I don’t want to hurt you) made Saren shudder.
+Just trying to imagine the feeling (warm soft throbbing around me so tight it must stretch it must hurt it must feel so good) made Saren shudder.
 His body was sending demands now, but he ignored them, clutching the armrests of the chair.
 He could hear his own heart drumming and blood pumping, making everything pulse.

-Nihlus was racing, indulging himself the way no man can do with a lover other than his own hand, a hand moving so fast now that it was barely anything more than a dark blur.
-It couldn’t last long, not with the smothered moans of oh and ah and yeah and fuck yeah, and (I want to feel you when you come I want to see your eyes when you come) Saren knew that Nihlus was on the precipice from the way his entire body tensed up.
-He was no longer working with his hand so much as he was desperately thrusting with his hips, his climax starting in a mess of sound and motion.
+Nihlus raced, indulging himself the way no man can do with a lover other than his own hand, a hand moving so fast now that it was but a dark blur.
+It couldn’t last long, not with the smothered moans of oh and ah and yeah and fuck yeah, and (look here I want to see you when you come I want to see your eyes I want to see inside you) Saren knew that Nihlus was on the precipice from the way his entire body tensed up.
+He was no longer working with his hand so much as he was desperately thrusting with his hips, his climax an eruption of sound and motion.
 His young face relaxed in an astonishing expression of pure bliss and it was perfect and beautiful and…

 “Yes… Saren… oh… Saren… yes!”

 Saren stopped breathing and time slowed to a standstill, the entire world collapsing into a string of echoing moans.

 Many seconds later, he let out a long, ragged sigh, watching Nihlus calm down, watching Nihlus tremble through the many aftershocks of what must have been the longest, most intense orgasm Saren had ever witnessed.
 Nothing even close to that had ever happened to him; not with a partner, let alone with himself.